Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Limitations

 \paragraph{Statistical Significance} In our study, each dataset includes at least 300 examples for annotation.
 For some datasets, 3-5 annotators labeled the same set of data, and the average values were calculated.
-However, a larger sample size would be beneficial to ensure more reliable results.
-In particular, in the survey exploring whether improved prompts bridge the gap between human-written and machine-generated text, substantial variability between individuals was observed.
+However, a larger sample size would be beneficial to ensure more reliable results by involving multiple annotators.
+In particular, the survey explores whether improved prompts bridge the gap between human-written text and machine-generated text.

+We observed substantial variability between individuals.
 This subjectivity should be carefully considered in future work.
 Fortunately, three evaluation methods were used to assess whether prompting could mitigate this gap in our work, partially addressing this limitation by comparing human and automatic detection accuracy before and after the application of the improved prompts.